Table of Contents[Hide][Show]

 If you are traveling with a family of 4, these baggage fees can add up in a hurry!
 At $60 per bag round trip, you are looking at $240 just to have each family member check a bag.

 If you don’t have elite status with Delta and live near a Delta hub or fly Delta with any regularity, this feature alone will justify having one of the cards, as it will cover up to 9 passengers traveling on the same reservation.
 Note – I did not say it will justify “using” the card, but it definitely justifies “owning” it for this benefit alone (more on that later).

 3. Annual Mile Boost / Bonus MQM’s:

 The annual mile boost and bonus MQM features are only available on the Delta Platinum and Delta Reserve Cards.
-The MQM’s can come in handy when you are going to fall just short of Gold status or higher with Delta, but you have to put quite a bit of spend on the card to earn the bonus MQM’s, so you are going to really need to think this through.
+The MQM’s can come in handy when you are going to fall just short of Gold status or higher with Delta, but you have to put quite a bit of spending on the card to earn the bonus MQM’s, so you are going to really need to think this through.
 Specifically, because the MQM’s are not worth anything unless they will get you to Gold or higher.